gwilli95/E-Commerce_Customer_Churn_Prediction_Pipeline/readme.md

 # Customer Churn Prediction Pipeline Using Kaggle API and Random Forest
-This data science project ingests an e-commerce customer churn dataset from Kaggle using the Kaggle package API, visualizes and preprocesses the data, trains Random Forest Classifier with light hyper-parameter tuning, and outputs predicted churn back to the processed dataset, demonstrating a full basic pipeline and providing a scalable and expandable template for similar projects and applications.
+ - Summary: Data science project that ingests e-commerce customer churn dataset from Kaggle API, visualizes and preprocesses the dataset, trains Random Forest Classifier with light hyper-parameter tuning, and outputs predicted churn back to the processed dataset.
+- Use: This project demonstrates a full basic pipeline and provides a scalable and expandable template for similar projects and applications.

 ## Project Overview
 ### Data Used